securitybunker/databunker/API.md

 ### POST Body Format

 POST Body can contain regular form data or JSON.
-Data Bunker extracts `{login}`, `{phoen}` and `{email}` out of POST data or from JSON first level and builds additional hashed index for user object.
-These fields, if provided must be unique, otherwise you will ge an error.
-So, you can not create additional user object with duplicate email.
+Data Bunker extracts `{login}`, `{phone}` and `{email}` out of POST data or from JSON root level and builds additional hashed indexes for user object.

+The {login}, {phone}, {email} values must be unique, otherwise you will get a duplicate user record error.
+So, you can not create two user records with the same email address.

 The following content type supported: